Trump's New York hush money case is set for trial April 15

 Bragg’s deputies have insisted they “engaged in good-faith and diligent efforts to obtain relevant information” from the federal probe.
 They argued in court filings that Trump’s lawyers should have spoken up earlier if they believed those efforts were lacking.

-Prosecutors argued that their adversaries have enough time to work with the relevant material before a mid-April trial date and are just raising a “red herring.”

-Trump's lawyers also have sought to delay the trial until after the Supreme Court rules on his claims of presidential immunity in his election interference case in Washington.
-The high court is set to hear arguments April 25.

 Tucker reported from Washington.
-Associated Press writer Philip Marcelo contributed to this report.
+Associated Press writers Jennifer Peltz, Philip Marcelo and Jill Colvin contributed to this report.

 Credit: AP